Grant-Free NOMA-OTFS Paradigm: Enabling Efficient Ubiquitous Access for LEO Satellite Internet-of-Things: Overview of the State-of-the-Art

-Recently, an efficient GF-NOMA protocol has been proposed for terrestrial massive machine-type communication (mMTC) \cite{Grant-free}.
+Recently, an efficient GF-NOMA protocol has been proposed for terrestrial massive machine-type communication (mMTC) \cite{NGMA}.
 This protocol advocates to merge the RA process with data transmission by removing the GA request.
 For instance, when a terminal wakes up, it initializes the pre-configuration and synchronization by exploiting the beacon signals periodically broadcast from the BS.
 Before delivering the uplink payload data, the awakened terminals only need to transmit short non-orthogonal preambles for facilitating the detection of active terminals' set (ATS) at the BS, rather than going through the complicated GA-related procedure.
-Furthermore, by integrating the NOMA technique \cite{FF} and allocating unique signature patterns in the power, code, and/or spatial domain to different terminals, the GF-NOMA schemes can efficiently separate simultaneously served terminals from the assigned overlapped TF RBs via interference suppressing or multi-user detection (MUD) algorithms \cite{Grant-free}.
+Furthermore, by integrating the NOMA technique and allocating unique signature patterns in the power, code, and/or spatial domain to different terminals, the GF-NOMA schemes can efficiently separate simultaneously served terminals from the assigned overlapped TF RBs via SIC or multi-user detection (MUD) algorithms \cite{NGMA}.
 At the expense of the complexity at the receiver, the GF-NOMA schemes can significantly reduce the overall latency and signaling overheads with less resource consumption and enhanced access capability.

-The typical GF-NOMA schemes can be divided into two categories based on channel state information (CSI) acquisition: passive \cite{Yikunmei} and active types \cite{KML,JUICESD,LEO.IoT}.
+The typical GF-NOMA schemes can be divided into two categories based on channel state information (CSI) acquisition: passive \cite{Yikunmei} and active types \cite{KML,LEO.IoT}.
 The former passively utilizes the periodically broadcast beacon signals to update the CSI and performs equalization at the terminals or the BS \cite{Yikunmei}.
 This mechanism is effective in quasi-static channels since it saves extra resources to perform channel estimation (CE).
-The latter actively transmits pilot sequences \cite{LEO.IoT}, \cite{KML} or utilizes the transmit spreading sequence \cite{JUICESD} to jointly estimate the ATS and CSI.
+The latter actively transmits pilot sequences to jointly estimate the ATS and CSI \cite{LEO.IoT}, \cite{KML}.
 As a result, it can better capture the variation of wireless channels, while at the expense of transmission efficiency.